10 Operations and Analytics

 Average number of units processed in a unit of time for a continuously busy service facility: \[\begin{equation} \mu \end{equation}\]

-number of service facilities: \[\begin{equation} k \end{equation}\]
+Number of service facilities: \[\begin{equation} k \end{equation}\]

 Utilization ratio: \[\begin{equation} \rho = \tau_{a}/\tau_{s} = \lambda/\mu \text{ : } \rho/k \text{< 1 is needed to ensure the system is in equilibrium} \end{equation}\]

-number of units in the system: \[\begin{equation} n \text{ : n} \geq \text{0} \end{equation}\]
+Number of units in the system: \[\begin{equation} n \text{ : n} \geq \text{0} \end{equation}\]

 We can easily translate these equations and figures into R. When you encounter Greek letters, my recommendation is to write them out.
 This sort of analysis can quickly get confusing.
 Let’s carefully define our initial inputs.